ShengmanLyu/Compensatory_Responses_and_species_coexistecne/README.md

-### This repository includes data and R scripts used for population modelling and analyses in Lyu, S. & Alexander, J.M.
-(2023) Compensatory responses of vital rates attenuate impacts of competition on population growth and promote coexistence.
-Ecology Letters, 00, 1– 11.
+#### This repository includes data and R scripts used for population modelling and analyses in Lyu, S. & Alexander, J.M.
+(2023) Compensatory responses of vital rates attenuate impacts of competition on population growth and promote coexistence. *Ecology Letters*, 00, 1– 11.
 Available from: https://doi.org/10.1111/ele.14167

-### There are four data files:
+#### There are four data files:
 #### Estimated_vital_rates.xlsx
 > This file includes the estimated vital rate parameters used for population modelling.
 Data and R codes used for estimating vital rate parameters can be found in Lyu, S. and Alexander, J. (2022).
 "Competition contributes to both warm and cool range edges."
 Nature Communications 13(1): 2502. https://doi.org/10.1038/s41467-022-30013-3